deepanshuredhu2007-ctrl/capstone-project-web-dev/README.md

 This project is a fully structured, responsive single-page web interface built using HTML5 and CSS3.
-It demonstrates real-world layout, semantic structure, and visual design for a themed website such as an Online Learning Platform, Real Estate Listing, Fintech Dashboard, Food Delivery App, Travel Agency Website, or E-commerce Store UI
+It demonstrates real-world layout, semantic structure and visual design the chosen theme is travel agency.
+Key focus is Semantic HTML, Flexbox, CSS Grid, media queries, and accessible form and navigation structure.